 Proliferation of Identities

 An enterprise may have multiple internal teams, each developing its own access rules.
 As the teams use different resources, the roles become more complex.
-Each role needs to meet “least privilege necessary” requirements to protect data privacy and security.
-If you provide too much access to a role, you no longer meet “least privilege necessary” requirements and create a privilege misuse risk.
+Each role needs to meet “least privilege” requirements to protect data privacy and security.
+If you provide too much access to a role, you no longer meet “least privilege” requirements and create a privilege misuse risk.

 Since RBAC assigns access rights based on the group to which the user belongs, non-human identities such as RPA and service accounts may be granted too much access.
 For example, many RPAs require privileged access to systems and networks.
 However, when RBAC assigns the group role, it does not account for the RPA’s unique access needs within the group.
 Therefore, it may provide continuous access, since the group would need continued access, rather than short-term access to complete its function.

 How intelligent analytics that provide Attribute-Based Access Controls streamline IAM Policy creation

 Although many cloud service providers offer IAM policy generation tools, organizations with complex infrastructures find that individual tools and home-grown solutions lead to human error risk as well as increased operational costs.
 Onboarding new users, for example, may require creating multiple accounts, one for each resource the new user needs.
 In some cases, one department may create a new role for a user that provides the same access granted to a differently named role created in another department.
 This redundancy increases the number of roles that need to be managed which, in turn, creates additional monitoring requirements.
 Ultimately, as the enterprise grows and evolves, managing RBAC in this complex architecture becomes untenable.
 Attribute-based Access Controls (ABA) provide a way to manage the dynamic nature of modern identity.

 Intelligent Role-Mining with Context